abonello/project-1/README.md

 Visitors have the ability to contact me by using a contact form.

 #### How does it work
-The website is planned as a single page site.
-Each section is well separated from the others so that the material is distinct.
-Extra information can be accessed through more information buttons.
+The website is planned as a single page application.
+Each section is well separated from the others through the use of alternating background so that the material is distinct.
+Extra information about my activities can be accessed through the *Tell me more ...* buttons.

-The menus will scroll up and down so that the user will know that they are still on the same page rather than taken to a different page.
+The navigation will smoothly scroll up and down so that the users will know that they are still on the same page rather than taken to a different page.
 This helps the users to keep track of where they are.